Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 17 Lancers

-shot through R. thigh
+Shot through R. thigh

-" " left to Right loin
+“ “ left to Right Side

-through that xxx came out back
+through thorax came out back

 Shot through head with